Graham MacFarlane Skea, died peacefully on Wednesday, September 26, 2018 at Middletown Park Manor, with his family by his side. He was 90 years old.

 Interment will be private at St. Marys Cemetery, Montgomery, NY.

-To send flowers to Graham's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Graham M. Skea, please visit our floral store.

 Graham Skea Endowment Fund to benefit O.C.
 Arboretum/ C/O Community Foundation of O.C.